KxSystems/avrokdb/README.md

 The base dependencies required to build avrocpp for apt package managers are (ubuntu:20.04):

-* libboost1.71-dev
+* libboost-dev
-* libboost-filesystem1.71-dev
+* libboost-filesystem-dev
-* libboost-iostreams1.71-dev
+* libboost-iostreams-dev
-* libboost-program-options1.71-dev
+* libboost-program-options-dev
 * libsnappy-dev

 ### Note